attacker432/arras-tx-membership/README.md

-welcome to the arras tx dashboard!! dont remix or else you are FUCKING dead!
+welcome to the lurraxster.io dashboard!! dont remix or else you are FUCKING dead! db.js is the database file.